alexandrebarsacq/alexandrebarsacq.github.io/_posts/2019-04-27-building-an-inner-tent.markdown

 This is smaller than recommended size, but as someone said somewhere on BPL (sorry I didn’t keep the link), that thread manufacturers have a tendency to advice bigger needle size than required.

 ### Build log of the shelter
 A really helpful tutorial is the one from Yama Mountain Gear for their [DIY net tent kit](https://yamamountaingear.com/collections/diy-kits/products/net-tent-kit).
+I refered to it a lot during the build.

 #### Draw the pattern
 I chose to draw the pattern on paper and then use the paper pattern to cut the fabric.
 This has the advantage that you can keep the paper pattern to recreate the project another time, if you're careful.
 Also, drawing the pattern on paper with a grid is wayyyy easier than drawing it directly on fabric.
 With this approach, the first step is to draw and cut the paper pattern.